Pipeline Outputs¶

 aligned/{sample}.bam-- Final alignmentspeaks/{method}/{sample}.bed-- Peak calls (MACS2, HOMER, LanceOtron)peaks/{method}/merged/{group}.bed-- Consensus peakstag_dirs/{sample}/-- HOMER tag directoriesmotifs/homer/{method}/{sample}/-- Motif analysis (if enabled)

-Spike-in Normalisation (if applicable):
+Normalisation resources (if applicable):

 CUT&Tag¶